merlinjones10/comparison-app/readme.md

 # Deployment build

-- cd -> /server, run NPM install
+- (first time only) cd -> /server, run NPM install
 - npm run start
  - React app should be hosted on localhost:5001/